mkipnis/qldds/README.md

 republish priced portfolio of swaps to clients.
 (Fig 3.0) (Fig 3.0)

-InstrumentPublishesher publishes contract information at a rate of 100 contracts per second.
+InstrumentPublishesher continuously publishes contract information to IRScalculators.
 Swap contract information consists of schedule::qlSchedule and vanillaswap::qlVanillaSwap QLDDS data types.
 Upon publishing each of the samples of a given data type, publisher waits for an acknowledgement from